0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private-offchain-txs.md

     miden-client tx new consume-notes <regular-account-ID-B> <input-note-id>
     ```

+    !!! tip
+        It's possible to use a short version of the note id: 7 characters after the `0x` is sufficient.

 That's it!

 You should now see both accounts containing faucet assets with half the amount transferred from `Account A` to `Account B`.